-Notably, RKH caters to the highest proportion of business travellers among five initial hotels at 64.9% in 2015, mainly attributable to its proximity to the office cluster in Tsim Sha Tsui East and overflow demand from commercial developments in the centre of Tsim Sha Tsui.
-The proportion of leisure travellers at RKH was lower than business travellers, accounting for 34.9% of the total guests.
+Notably, RKH caters to the highest proportion of business travellers among five Initial Hotels at 61.2% in 2016, mainly attributable to its proximity to the office cluster in Tsim Sha Tsui East and overflow demand from commercial developments in the centre of Tsim Sha Tsui.
+The proportion of leisure travellers at RKH was lower than business travellers, accounting for 38.4% of the total guests.

-The geographical customer market segmentation at RKH is composed of mainly mainland Chinese visitors (39.0%) and Asian visitors excluding mainland China (40.1%) in 2015.
-Visitors from the Americas, Europe and other regions represented 20.9% of the total demand.
+The geographical customer market segmentation at RKH is composed of mainly mainland Chinese visitors (38.7%) and Asian visitors excluding mainland China (42.9%) in 2016.
+Visitors from the Americas, Europe and other regions represented 18.4% of the total demand.

-Tsim Sha Tsui welcomed the opening of the 63-room Popway Hotel located at 117 Chatham Road South in the second quarter of 2015.
-Similar to the planned additions of five Proposed Hotel supplies with a total of 460 rooms70 in 2016, the new supply is unlikely to apply significant pressure on RKH due to differences in scale of operation, positioning and target markets.
+No new hotels were completed in Tsim Sha Tsui in 2016.
+While there are four independent hotel supplies with a total of 360 rooms and the 610-room Rosewood Hong Kong at 18-24 Salisbury Road scheduled to open in 2017, they are unlikely to have significant impact nor compete directly against RKH due to differences in scale of operation, positioning and target markets.
 Furthermore, the high demand for hotel rooms in the Tsim Sha Tsui market is likely to absorb the additional room supply easily.

-Based on the anticipated recovery in the overall hotel industry and supply constraints in the short to medium term, as well as the strategic location and quality of services, strong distribution networks both worldwide and in mainland China, and the growing brand awareness of Regal Group in mainland China, it is anticipated that RKH will achieve positive growth in both occupancy and average room rates in 2016.
+Based on the anticipated recovery in the overall hotel industry and supply constraints in the short to medium term, as well as the strategic location and quality of services, strong distribution networks both worldwide and in mainland China, and the growing brand awareness of Regal Group in mainland China, it is anticipated that RKH will achieve positive growth in both occupancy and average room rates in 2017.

-Source: "Hotel Supply Situation - as at September 2015", Research, Hong Kong Tourism Board.
+Source: "Hotel Supply Situation - as at September 2016", Research, Hong Kong Tourism Board.